Inline Translation Services, Inc. has developed this seven-step project management process in the course of a quarter century of translation work.

 Based on the feedback of our professional editors and project managers, plus the input of our clients, Inline has developed an international network of translators who demonstrate cultural sensitivity and produce translations that are both appropriate for and readable by the target audience.

 All Inline translations are edited by a second professional.
-As recommended by Section 9.6 of ASTM F 2575-06, we follow a two-step editing process.
+As recommended by the ASTM International Standard Guide for Quality Assurance in Translation (F2575–14), we follow a two-step editing process.

 First, the editor compares the target text to the source text and confirms that the target text is complete, accurate, and free from misinterpretations of the original source text and that appropriate terminology has been used throughout.
 Second, the editor reads the target text in its entirety, checking for overall coherence, readability and cultural sensitivity, referring back to the source text when necessary.